charliecalvert/CloudNotes/Assignments/React/JestCreateReactApp.md

 })
 ```

 **NOTE**: _When I write something like **etc...** or **and so on...** or **You write the code**, then I'm saying that I expect you to complete the code as an exercise.
-Occasionally students who are not used to my style think I'm being lazy or writing code that has not been tested.
-This is generally not the case.
-I cut and paste working code into a document like this, and then delete the parts I want readers to complete.
+I usually cut and paste working code into a document like this, and then delete the parts I want readers to complete.
 I usually mark the missing code as described above._

 ## ESLint

 Eslint should be installed globally in **~./npm/bin**.

-Add this **.eslintrc.json** to your project.
+Add this **.eslintrc.json** file to your project.

 ```JavaScript
 {